 Tutoring Center and/or Writing Center

 For students who struggle with reading or writing, the tutoring center is an ideal place to get help.
-The tutoring center may have resources that will help you format your papers.
+The tutoring center may have evidence based resources that will help you format your papers.
 There will be tutors who can provide advice about grammar for written papers and help with proper writing style techniques.

-Addiction counselor students will need to write their class assignments using American Psychological Association (APA) style.
+Drug addiction counselor students will need to write their class assignments using American Psychological Association (APA) style.
 One of the best online guides to APA style is on the Purdue Owl Writing Lab site.
 Beyond the guidelines, there are also sample papers to demonstrate the style.
 That page also has a tool that will automatically cite any website in APA style.

 Independent testing by a writing teacher found that Grammarly will catch about 60% of typical student grammatical errors.
 Using Word alone will net about 30% of errors.
 Unfortunately, Grammarly is a tool which is not as helpful for ESL students or students who struggle mightily with grammar.
 It is helpful for a person who already has a reasonably good sense of grammar.

 There are actually quite a few organizations that specialize in mental health substance abuse addiction recovery that allow students to join.
 This is a great opportunity because it allows you to network, stay abreast of changes in the mental health substance use disorders field, and often attend conferences and webinars at reduced fees.
 A few of the best organizations for drug addiction counselor candidates to join are:

 NAADAC allows students who are taking addiction courses and those who are working through their internships to become members.
 Student membership fees are cheaper than the regular fees.
 Membership in NAADAC is so large that members are divided into state groups.
 Some state groups provide newsletters.
 State groups have local events.